kg4zow/remarkable.jms1.info/src/info/ssh.md

 The `ssh` client that comes with macOS and Linux is OpenSSH.

 The RSA algorithm has been around for many years now, and there are newer algorithms out there.
-The *newest* versions of OpenSSH don't support RSA host keys by default, but it can be configured to allow it.
+The idea of using RSA host keys is slowly moving towards deprecation, so the *newest* versions of OpenSSH don't support them by default, although they *can* be configured to allow it.

 In order to be sure that your OpenSSH will be able to connect to the tablet, add the following to your workstation's `$HOME/.ssh/config` file.